Fixed points for group actions on 2-dimensional affine buildings: Proof of the main theorem

-The constructions of the $a_i$ and $\mathcal{A}_i$ and the proof of Lemma~\ref{lem:sequence} are by induction, with the cases $i \leq 2$ handled separately first.
-The case $i = 1$ includes the construction of $\xi$, and $g$ will be the product of elements of $G$ which appear in the cases $i = 1,2$.
+We prove Lemma~\ref{lem:sequence} by induction, with $i=0,1,2$ handled separately first.
+The case $i = 1$ includes the construction of $\xi$, and $g$ will be the product of elements of $G$ which appear for $i = 1,2$.
+A schematic for our constructions in type $\tC_2$ is given in Figure~\ref{fig:schematic-C2}, where we sketch the geometric situation in a thin building (that is, the Euclidean plane).
+The delicate part of the proof is to show, using apartments and retractions, that key portions of this sketch ``lift" to the affine building~$X$.
+We give further figures in both types below.

+Now, as in the statement of Proposition~\ref{prop:hyp}, assume that $G$ has two proper finitely generated subgroups $G_0$ and $G_1$ such that the respective fixed point sets $B_0:=\Fix(G_0)$ and $B_1:=\Fix(G_1)$ are nonempty and disjoint.
 Since $X$ is a complete $\CAT(0)$ space, for $i = 0,1$ we have that $B_i$ is a convex subset of~$X$ \cite[Corollary~II.2.8(1)]{BH}.
-Note also that $B_i$ is closed, hence complete in the induced metric, since the $G$-action is continuous (as it is by isometries).
+Note also that $B_i$ is closed, hence complete in the induced metric, since $G$ acts isometrically.
 Hence Corollary \ref{distance} guarantees the existence of points $a_0 \in B_0$ and $a_1 \in B_1$ such that $d(a_0,a_1)=d(B_0,B_1)>0$.
 Note that then $a_0$ (respectively, $a_1$) is the closest-point projection of $a_1$ (respectively, $a_0$) to $B_0$ (respectively, $B_1$).